terms & conditions

 The waiver of any sovereign or diplomatic privileges or immunities of the Organization or any of its officers, is exclusively reserved to the Presidium of the Senate, Senators,the President and the Vice President and their afiiated spheres (family, attedants, etc.), strictly on a case-by-case basis.
 Such waiver can only be effective by a formal statement in writing issued in the official capacity as president of the Senate or President of the Organization.
 The waiver of any specific privilege or immunity shall be inherently limited to apply only to the relevant subject matter of the particular case and shall not be construed to imply any waiver of any other privileges or immunities in the same nor in any other case.

-9.1.
-The Organization, by and through a collective of its appointed trustees of negotiating the States, has nominated the to be new registered autonomous and independent corporation, acting as Financial Division for Compliance and Protection (FDCP) named «UNASDG Finance Ltd», 71-75 Shelton Street, Covent Garden, London WC2H 9JQ, United Kingdom, represented by the Chief Executive Officers Dr. Ian-Peter Anderson and Mr. Patrick Meyer and/or the registered autonomous and independent social association, acting also as United Nations registered Non-Government-Organization (NGO) with UN-Representative Status named «CSR Dialogforum - Verein zur Förderung nachhaltigen Wirtschaftens», 1010 Vienna, Austria.
+9.1 The Organization, through a collective of its appointed trustees negotiating with States, has nominated the new registered autonomous and independent company, acting as a consultative Department for Compliance and Protection (FDCP), named "UNASDG Finance Ltd", 71-75 Shelton Street, Covent Garden, London WC2H 9JQ, United Kingdom, represented by the President and Chief Executive Officer of UNASDG IGO Senator Patrick Meyer.

 9.2.
 For all practical purposes, which by various laws and practices of states traditionally require an incorporated legal entity to receive or exercise certain rights or benefits, the NGOs shall serve as the registered entity representing the Organization as its fiduciary trustee as fully integral part of the IGO.